 These 3rd party sites will also ask you for your cookie preferences when you visit them, seperately, but if you are concerned about third-party cookies, you could always configure your browser not to accept them.
 More information on this can be found at howtogeek.com.

-The National University of Ireland Galway does not use malware, spyware, or adware in any form or fashion.
+The University of Galway does not use malware, spyware, or adware in any form or fashion.

 For the majority of the activities set out in this statement the Universities Act 1997 and the University Charter and Statutes gives the University legal authority to process your personal data where this is necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the University as Data Controller.
 The University also has the authority to carry out the above activities if these are required to complete the performance of a contract with you.
 If you use optional free services, the legal basis is your consent which you can opt into these and withdraw your consent to them.

-The National University of Ireland, Galway will not disclose any personal information obtained from its Web site to any third party unless it is in accordance with University Policy and applicable law.
+The University of Galway will not disclose any personal information obtained from its Web site to any third party unless it is in accordance with University Policy and applicable law.